marcelosanchez/docker-django-app/README.md

 $ docker compose restart
 ```

-Then you can access the app in the browser:
+You can access the application from the web browser at the URL:
 http://localhost:8000/

 ### Open bash shell of app container